yonkeltron/scosugbot/README.md

 # About

-It's written in Ruby using the [Cinch](http://github.com/injekt/cinch) framework.
+It's written in Ruby using the [Cinch](http://github.com/injekt/cinch) framework while relying on the super-cool MongoDB as a backend.
 You can interact with scosugbot on the #scosug channel on Freenode.

 # Features

 Current features:

 ## Memorization

 `!memorize scosug is wonderful!`

 `!recall scosug` #=> "I recall that scosug is wonderful!"

 `,scosug` #=> "I recall that scosug is wonderful!"

 `!tell yonkeltron about scosug` #=> "yonkeltron: I recall that scosug is wonderful!"

 ## Ping